ControlCore-Project/documentation/docs/source/usage.rst

 ``cd ..``

-Run the makestudy command of ``concore,`` which creates files and folders necessary for the workflow execution.
+Run the makestudy command of ``concore`` which creates files and folders necessary for the workflow execution.

 ``./makestudy demo/sample1``